 I’m often asked which tools simplify my life as a private investigator.
-I’d have to say that the top three on that list are:
+The top three on my list are:

 - Truthful witnesses